solid-contrib/solid-tutorial-angular/chapter4.md

 ## The App

 The next tutorial is an app that is used to learn vocabulary in a foreign language.
+A file is prepared containing the 10,000 most common words in a target language.

 ## See Also